I’ve been working on a project recently with the ESP32.

 The first two antennas are monopoles which came with a RTL-SDR based SDR.
 I’m guessing they’re aircraft bands?
 The measurements between the two VNAs are quite close.
 The antenna base is a mag-mount which I placed on the most hearty ground plane I could find.
 This was my most repeatable test.
 These sweeps are from 100MHz to 1.2GHz The other tests have the antenna support via a cardboard box sitting on top of the same ground plane.
 They consist of sweeps from 100MHz to 3GHz.

 I don’t like the squiggles in the miniVNA measurement.
 I’m not sure what the cause is or what to call them?
 Increasing the calibration points in the range of measurement did not seem to improve the measurement.
 I believe the Agilent’s output power is higher, but I didn’t see a difference in measurements when I dropped it to -20dBm.
-I believe whatever these squiggles are caused the difference in the pass region for #2.
+I believe whatever these squiggles are the difference in the pass regions.